Menu

 Current and Qualified Parachutists:

-Basic and Refresher Candidates:
+Basic Jump and Extended Refresher Candidates:

 If you are a previously trained jumper registering for the EAR, we will need either a copy of your DD-214, airborne training certificate, hazardous duty (jump) orders, or parachutist badge orders showing you are airborne qualified.
 Additionally, we encourage you to send jump logs to help the cadre assess your level of experience.